Overview – Does God Exist?

 Even Mackie himself admits that God’s existence is not logically incompatible with some evil (first order evil).
 But his argument is that second order evil isn’t necessary.

-Plantinga argues, however, that it’s logically possible (which is all we need to show to defeat the logical problem of evil) that God would allow second order evil for a greater good.
+Plantinga argues, however, that it’s logically possible (which is all we need to show to defeat the logical problem of evil) that God would allow second order evil for the greater good of free will.
 His argument is as follows:

 In short, this argument shows that it’s at least logically possible that God would allow second order evil for the greater good of significant freedom.